-Many Zuni people live in the Pueblo of Zuni on the Zuni River, a tributary of the Little Colorado River in western New Mexico, just south of Gallup, New Mexico.
+Many Zuni live in the Pueblo of Zuni on the Zuni River, a tributary of the Little Colorado River in western New Mexico, just south of Gallup, New Mexico.
 The Zuni Reservation is located in McKinley and Cibola counties, covering an area of over 450,000 acres.
 Zuni also has land holdings in Catron County, NM and Apache County, AZ.

 Keeping Our Culture Alive

-Until the mid-19th century, the Zuni people were self-sufficient but facing raids by the Apaches, Navajos, and Plains Indians.
+Until the mid-19th century, the Zuni were self-sufficient but facing raids by the Apaches, Navajos, and Plains Indians.
 The Zuni reservation was officially recognized by the United States government in 1877.

 See Our Programs to learn more about what we're doing to keep Zuni Culture alive and vibrant through Zuni youth.